Endogenous Resistance to Activation Steering in Language Models: Technical Appendices and Supplementary Material

 \subsubsection{Random Latent Ablation Control}

-To verify that the ESR reduction observed with off-topic detector ablation (\Cref{sec:ablation}) is specific to those latents rather than a general effect of ablating active latents, we conducted a control experiment using random latents matched for activation statistics.
+To verify that the ESR reduction observed with self-correction-associated latent ablation (\Cref{sec:ablation}) is specific to those latents rather than a general effect of ablating active latents, we conducted a control experiment using random latents matched for activation statistics.

 \textbf{Method.} We computed activation statistics for all SAE latents on baseline (unsteered) generations from Llama-3.3-70B.
-We then sampled \numOtdLatents{} random latents matched to the off-topic detectors in terms of activation frequency (how often the latent activates) and mean activation magnitude (when active).
-We ran three independent random ablation sets, each with \numOtdLatents{} matched latents, replaying the exact same prompts and random seeds used in the detector ablation experiment.
+We then sampled \numOtdLatents{} random latents matched to the self-correction-associated latents in terms of activation frequency (how often the latent activates) and mean activation magnitude (when active).
+We ran three independent random ablation sets, each with \numOtdLatents{} matched latents, replaying the exact same prompts and random seeds used in the targeted ablation experiment.

-\textbf{Results.} As shown in \Cref{fig:random-ablation-control}, ablating OTD latents reduces the ESR rate by \esrReductionPct\% (from \ablationEsrBefore\% to \ablationEsrAfter\%), while ablating matched random latents produces a slight increase to \randomAblationEsrRate\%.
-This increase remains within confidence intervals and is not statistically significant, but we note the direction: random ablation trends toward \emph{higher} ESR rather than lower, the opposite of the OTD ablation effect.
-Conditional MSI remains similar across conditions, indicating that the ablation primarily affects the propensity to attempt self-correction rather than correction effectiveness.
+\textbf{Results.} As shown in \Cref{fig:random-ablation-control}, ablating the self-correction-associated latents reduces the ESR rate by \esrReductionPct\% (from \ablationEsrBefore\% to \ablationEsrAfter\%), while ablating matched random latents produces a slight increase to \randomAblationEsrRate\%.
+This increase remains within confidence intervals and is not statistically significant, but we note the direction: random ablation trends toward \emph{higher} ESR rather than lower, the opposite of the targeted ablation effect.
+The conditional improvement rate remains similar across conditions, indicating that the ablation primarily affects the propensity to attempt self-correction rather than correction effectiveness.

-\textbf{Interpretation.} The combination of (1) large ESR reduction with detector ablation, (2) no ESR reduction with matched random ablation, and (3) similar first-attempt score effects for both ablation types strongly supports the hypothesis that off-topic detector latents are \emph{specifically and causally involved} in ESR.
-The ESR reduction is not a general consequence of ablating active latents or disrupting network function, but reflects the targeted removal of circuits that detect off-topic content and trigger self-correction behavior.
+\textbf{Interpretation.} The combination of (1) large ESR reduction with targeted ablation, (2) no ESR reduction with matched random ablation, and (3) similar first-attempt score effects for both ablation types supports the conclusion that this set of self-correction-associated latents is \emph{specifically and causally involved} in producing explicit self-correction.
+The reduction is not a general consequence of ablating active latents or disrupting network function.
+We stop short of claiming the ablated set forms a cleanly characterized off-topic-detection circuit (see \Cref{sec:ablation} and the held-out prompt result in Appendix~\ref{app:heldout}).